-- Your first point of contact for any concerns is your child's class teacher and/or the Hub leader. - If you have a query about SEND procedures in school or about getting further advice, you can contact the SENDCo, Heather Whittard-Jones on 0117-3772173 or via email: heather.whittard-jones@bristol-schools.uk - For lots of other resources and support please go to our Inclusion Padlet https://padlet.com/InclusionStokeBishop/kw76hroughs e7rbv - Stoke Bishop's SEND and Inclusion Policy is available on the policies page of the school website.
+- Your first point of contact for any concerns is your child's class teacher and/or the Hub Leader. - If you have a query about SEND procedures in school or about getting further advice, you can contact the SENDCO, Lynsey Lowrie on 0117 3772173 or via email: lynsey.lowrie@bristol-schools.uk - For lots of other resources and support please go to our Inclusion Padlet.

+https://padlet.com/InclusionStokeBishop/kw76hroughs e7rbv

+Stoke Bishop's SEND and Inclusion Policy is available on the policies page of the school website.